Marker Logo

 Topics.
 This historical marker is listed in this topic list: Natural Features.

 Location.
 39° 47.013′ N, 74° 21.612′ W. Marker is in Barnegat Township, New Jersey, in Ocean County.
 It is in Barnegat.
-Marker is on Old Cedar Bridge Road, on the right when traveling west.
+It is on Old Cedar Bridge Road, on the right when traveling west.
 Marker is located across the road from the Cedar Bridge Tavern.
 Touch for map.
 Marker is at or near this postal address: 382 Old Cedar Bridge Rd, Barnegat NJ 08005, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other

 A Haven in the Heat Marker image.
 Click for full size.

-Photographed By Bill Coughlin, September 7, 2019
+Photographed by Bill Coughlin, September 7, 2019

 2. A Haven in the Heat Marker